amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-improve-your-facebook-ads-relevance-score.md

 And of course, don’t underestimate the power of video marketing!

+<figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/98d0a98d4088199e95fae589233ded5b.mp4"></video></figure>

-If you want to test our [artificial intelligence](http://softcube.com) service, you can do it right now.
+If you want to test our [artificial intelligence](https://softcube.com) service, you can do it right now.